ibm-cloud-docs/watsonxdata/known_issues.md

 Replace `<catalog-name>` with the actual catalog being used.
 {: note}

-Or set `hive.parquet.use-column-names` in catalog properties.
-For `orc`, set `hive.orc.use-column-names` in catalog properties.
+Or set `hive.parquet.use-column-names=true` in catalog properties.
+For `ORC`, set `hive.orc.use-column-names=true` in catalog properties.

 ## Issue with server/host, port information, and user data in exported file
 {: #known_issue23730}